 Recommended for you

-Kalamazoo is located in the southwest region of the lower peninsula and has a population around 75,000 people.
+Kalamazoo is located in the southwest region of the lower peninsula and has a population of around 75,000 people.
 The city is home to one of the larger public universities in the state, Western Michigan University.
 Its economy is diverse, ranging from breweries and distilleries to life sciences, industrial design, and research.

 Anyone who appreciates culture will love the opportunities offered in Kalamazoo.
 There’s an “Art Hop” on the first Friday of every month, featuring a multitude of downtown businesses and galleries.
 The downtown features plenty of music, exhibitions, restaurants, festivals, and museums.